The Waltons: Accolades

 The Waltons won the Primetime Emmy Award for Outstanding Drama Series in 1973.
 Also in 1973, Richard Thomas won the Emmy for Lead Actor in a Drama Series.
 Michael Learned won the Emmy for Lead Actress in a Drama Series 3 times (1973, 1974, and 1976).
 Ellen Corby was also a three-time winner in the Supporting Actress category, winning in 1973, 1975, and 1976.
 Will Geer was awarded the Supporting Actor Emmy in 1975.
 Veteran actress Beulah Bondi won an Emmy in 1977 for Lead Actress in a Single Performance for her guest appearance as Martha Corrine Walton in the episode "The Pony Cart" (Episode #111).
 She first appeared in The Waltons episode "The Conflict" (Episode #51) as the widow of Zeb Walton's brother.

 The series itself earned a Peabody Award for its first season.
 In 2013, TV Guide ranked The Waltons No. 34 on its list of the 60 Best Series of All Time.

-In 2017, from March 20 to March 24, INSP network remembered the life of Earl Hamner Jr. (who died in 2016) by featuring clips of interviews (once per episode) with him about his time involved with The Waltons during the breaks while its syndicated reruns aired from 3–5pm and again at 7pm.
+In 2017, from March 20 to 24, INSP network remembered the life of Earl Hamner Jr. (who died in 2016) by featuring clips of interviews (once per episode) with him about his time involved with The Waltons during the breaks while its syndicated reruns aired from 3–5pm and again at 7 pm.